 The German-Syrian artist Ali Kaaf (b.
 1977), who studied at the Institut des Beaux-Arts in Beirut and the Berlin University of Fine Arts (UdK), currently teaches at the Weißensee Academy of Art Berlin.
 He understands the eventful history of the Mshatta Façade as a metaphor facilitating reflection on migration, integration, homeland and identity.
 In his installation I Am a Stranger: Twofold a Stranger, he works with various views and insights into the monumental façade.
 Kaaf creates a charged space that makes room for ambivalences in the area in-between – be that between the Façade and its intervention, history and the present, the familiar and the foreign, or the visible and the invisible.
 In this way, he makes the structure – erected around AD 740 – tangibly accessible, providing an experience for the viewer that is both physical and emotional.
 This relationship to space is fundamental to Kaaf’s works, in which various layers overlap, exposing the new and developing scope for different ways of thinking.

-The Façade, the centrepiece and audience highlight of the Museum für Islamische Kunst (Museum for Islamic Art), will be restored as part of ongoing renovation work at the Pergamonmuseum starting in spring 2022.
-The restoration will be carried out at a publicly viewable construction site, after which the artefact will displayed anew in the museum’s refurbished north wing beginning in 2026.
+The room with the Mshatta Façade will be closed to visitors from 1 March 2022, as planned in the overall schedule.
+The Façade, the centrepiece and audience highlight of the Museum für Islamische Kunst (Museum for Islamic Art), will be restored as part of ongoing renovation work at the Pergamonmuseum.
+The restoration will be carried out at a publicly viewable construction site, after which the artefact will be displayed anew in the museum’s refurbished north wing.

 A comprehensive catalogue about Ali Kaaf will be published by Hatje Cantz Verlag in March 2022: 224 pages, 130 illustrations, 44 euros.